eakkoyun/dockerized-owncloud-with-ceph-object-backend/README.md

 # dockerized-owncloud-with-ceph-object-backend

-This is a project for deploying a kind of document server where users can upload/download and edit their documents online.
-All the components required for the project are containers.
-The network and volumes of the containers were configured in their own space in order to migrate the application from one physichal host to the another one in a easy and flexible way.
+This project aims to provide an environment where owncloud, nginx, redis, mariadb and only office document server are running on docker containers and the files are stored on both local disk and CEPH storage backend.